-Generally have a higher rate than variable rate student loans
+Generally have a higher interest rate than variable rate student loans

-- Charge the same monthly rate over the life of the loan
+Charge the same interest rate over the life of the loan

-- Generally have a lower initial rate than fixed rate student loans
+Generally have a lower initial rate than fixed rate loans